create3000/x3d-tidy/README.md

 ## Overview

-*x3d-tidy* is a command-line tool designed for processing X3D (Extensible 3D) files.
-It provides both conversion and data mining capabilities to enhance and streamline working with X3D content.
+*x3d-tidy* is a command-line tool based on [X_ITE](https://create3000.github.io/x_ite/) designed for processing X3D (Extensible 3D) files.
+It provides both conversion and data mining capabilities to enhance and streamline work with X3D content.

 * Run *x3d-tidy* with `npx x3d-tidy ...` directly from npm without installing it.
 * Format Conversion: Transforms X3D files between different encodings, such as XML, Classic VRML, and JSON.